choojs/nanohtml/README.md

 }
 ```

-Then pass data to it and add to your page:
+Then pass data to it and add to the DOM:

 ```js
 // app.js